Hochopepper/SwordToShield/Gamemaster_Resources/Bestiary/Monstrosities.md

 # Features

 - Lycanthropy: A creature bit by the werewolf must make a DC 12 constitution saving throw or be inflicted with lycanthropy.
-A creature automatically fails this save if they are reduced to or below 0 hitpoints by a bite attack
-- Keen Senses: The werewolf has advantage on checks that rely on sight, smell, or hearing.
+- Keen Senses: The werewolf has advantage on checks that rely on smell or hearing.
-- Pack tactics: The werewolf has advantage on attacks against creatures within 5 feet of an ally.
+- Pack Mentality The werewolf has advantage on attacks against creatures within 5 feet of an ally.

 # Attacks

-- Bite +6 2d8 piercing damage, 1 target within 5 feet.
+- Bite +5 1d8 piercing damage, 1 target within 5 feet.
-- Claw +6 2d6 Slashing damage, 1 target within 5 Feet
+- Claw +5 1d6 Slashing damage, 1 target within 5 Feet

 ```